signal-flux/SFxPW-Intro-to-Modular-Synthesis/syllabus.md

   - Deleting modules
   - Using patch cables to connect modules
   - 'Multing' patch cables
-  - Using the VCV Rack oscillscope
+  - Using the VCV Rack oscillscope to visualize constant voltages, LFOs, and Oscillators
   - Getting sound out
+  - Using VCOs, LFOs, Attenuators/Attenuverters, and VCAs

 ### Key Vocabulary